nicolas-legroux/Scrabble/README.md

 	cmake .
 	make

-To compile the program you need to have QT5 installed.
+To compile the program you need to have QT v5 installed.
+On Ubuntu you can run :

+	sudo apt-get install qt5-default

 ## Running the program